Psychtoolbox-3/psychtoolbox-3.github.com/docs/PropixxImageUndistortionThrowaway.md

 to simply buy the fastest graphics card money can buy and then make
 your stimuli simple enough so it can cope with them.

-In general your graphics card must be able to do all processing within
+In general, your graphics card must be able to do all processing within
 much less than 8.33 msecs for Propixx fast modes to work, so reasonable
 stimulus design and a fast graphics card is important.
 Above special
 flipmethod's or the use of properly setup Linux can buy you a few msecs